iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.proudcrowd.care 4 reviews"/>
 </p>

+> The early release back in April was rough (didn't log any stops for me).
+But it's been working well for me since about May 4.
+It occasionally logs more than one stop at the same location.
+It occasionally gets the name of the location wrong, but this is very easy to correct.<br> :date: __2020-05-19 06:25:30__

 > It is great, it works, and I am excited for updates!<br> :date: __2020-04-29 03:31:46__